splunk-soar-connectors/zoom/manual_readme_content.md

 provides security practitioners a way to ensure that security best practices are being followed with regard to Zoom meetings.

+### JWT Authentication removal details

+In app v3.0.0, We have removed JWT authentication support as per [JWT deprecation guide](https://developers.zoom.us/blog/jwt-deprecation-guide/).
+Make sure to create zoom app based on [App configuration](#app-configurations-zoom-side) provided below.

 ### App Configurations (Zoom Side)

-#### For JWT Authentication

-For the Zoom app for Splunk SOAR to be configured correctly, you must first create a JWT App in your Zoom App Marketplace account.
-A JWT App can be created by going [here](https://marketplace.zoom.us/develop/create) and clicking the "Create" button under the "JWT" app type.
-Once you've created your JWT app you'll be provided with an API Key and an API Secret, keep track of these.
-They will be necessary for the configuration on the Splunk SOAR side.

-#### For Server-to-Server OAuth Authentication
+#### Server-to-Server OAuth Authentication

 For the Zoom app for SOAR to be configured correctly, you must first create a Server-to-Server OAuth app in your Zoom App Marketplace account.
 A Server-to-Server OAuth App can be created by going